iBaa/PlexConnect/update/OSX/readme.md

 OpenConnect requires a plist for the update function to work just use the expert or guide mode to install the PlexConnect autostarting plist.
 Finally see if your appletv is displaying PlexConnect, if it is your plist has been properly installed.
 This app is designed to allow you to keep PlexConnect up to date if there is anything you want to backup please do so prior to using this app.

-# WebConnect
+# WebConnect *New - install from OpenConnect*

-How to install (Install OpenConnect prior to WebConnect using the above instructions)
+*Old method* How to install (Install OpenConnect prior to WebConnect using the above instructions)

 Step 1.
 Apache2 server on a unused port (plexconnect runs on 53, 80, 443) edit /etc/apache2/httpd.conf hosts section to change the listen port: